jjzn/sfm-plus/README.md

 The server part, written in Python, depends on some libraries, which are listed in `requirements.txt`.
-You can install these by running `pip3 install -r requirements.txt`, either globally or in a virtual environment (with `python3 -m venv env`).
+You can install these by running `pip3 install -r requirements.txt`, either globally or in a virtual environment (with `python3 -m venv .env`).
 In addition, it requires a working installation of Tesseract 4.
 A known working version is `4.1.1`.

 After installing all the required dependencies, you can run the server by